quasariumm/BUas_Intake/README.md

 - `F`: Move (in edit mode)
 - `G`: Delete (in edit mode)

-NOTE: Moue buttons are not supported.
+NOTE: Mouse buttons are not supported.
 If you do want to use the mouse, please rebind that mouse button to a supported key (See [https://www.sfml-dev.org/documentation/2.6.1/structsf_1_1Keyboard_1_1Scan.php](https://www.sfml-dev.org/documentation/2.6.1/structsf_1_1Keyboard_1_1Scan.php) for the supported keys).

 ## Specific file extensions
 ### .ql